 This led to many people buying second hand from independent sellers on platforms such as eBay, Facebook Marketplace and Depop.

-Although these websites already offer second-hand services and are widely used by millions of people globally, online retailers can capitalise on this trend by creating their own reCommerce sites for reselling second hand items which retain their value.
+Although these websites already offer second-hand services and are widely used by millions of people globally, online stores can capitalise on this trend by creating their own reCommerce sites for reselling second hand items which retain their value.

 Not only does visual search help satisfy users through its simplicity and ease of use, but it also helps you stand out from your rivals.